Tipperary County Council, Environment Section Protocol for Dealing with Noise Complaints.

 Examples of where Tipperary County Council will not or cannot become involved in noise complaint investigations and where alternative, more suitable avenues are available:

-• Where the noise source is at a premises which is licensed by an outside agency such as the EPA etc. Refer to Specific Agency/Authority
+- Where the noise source is at a premise which is licensed by an outside agency such as the EPA etc. Refer to Specific Agency/Authority.

 The Noise Management protocol has been developed in accordance with the recommendations as set out in THE EPA‘s “National Protocol for Dealing with Noise Complaints for Local Authorities” (NIECE, 2016).
 Reference should be made to this document for specific information if required)